Inflation in f(R,T) gravity with Double-Well potential: f(R,T) gravity in nutshell

-where f(R,T) is an arbitrary function of Ricci scalar R and the trace of the energy-momentum tensor $T_{\alpha\beta}$, $L_m$ is the matter Lagrangian density, g is the metric determinant and G is the Newtonian gravitational constant.
-On variation of the action with respect to the metric, we obtain the f(R,T) gravity field equation as,
+where ${f(R,T)}$ is an arbitrary function of Ricci scalar R and the trace of the energy-momentum tensor $T_{\alpha\beta}$, $L_m$ is the matter Lagrangian density, g is the metric determinant and G is the Newtonian gravitational constant.
+On variation of the action with respect to the metric, we obtain the ${f(R,T)}$ gravity field equation as,

 where we have denoted $f_R (R,T)= \frac{\partial f(R,T)}{\partial R}$ , $f_T (R,T)= \frac{\partial f(R,T)}{\partial T}$ and defined $T_{\alpha\beta}$ and $\Theta_{\alpha\beta}$ as,